le-s/js_notes/notes.md

 - The removal of Adobe Flash will now give developer the ability to create graphic-rich UX
 - Ability to support native audio and video elements
   - Users will not have to download plugins to view media on a website

+## Benefits of OOP
+- Encapsulation => group related functions and properties together
+  - reduce complexity + increase reusability
+- Abstraction => hide details and complexity and only show the essentials
+  -  reduce complexity + isolate impact of changes
+- Inheritance => an object that can be inherited by other objects (ex.
+HTMLElement with properties of hidden & innerHTML, functions of click() or focus(); that can be inherited into TextBox, Select, or CheckBox)
+  - Eliminate redundant code
+- Polymorphism
+  - refactor ugly switch/case statements
 ## CSS vs CSS3
 - Added: Modules => which allow designing to be done in less time with more ease while updating indvidual features
   - 4 Big modules are: Color, Selector, Namespaces, and Media Queries